**This post contains affiliate links. We may be paid a portion of any sales made via these links.

-If you can’t bear the thought of losing your babies, it may be possible to save the cutting by snipping off the rotten roots with sterile scissors and placing them in fresh water to try again.
+If you can’t bear the thought of losing your babies, it may be possible to save the cutting by snipping off the rotten roots with sterile scissors (here's what I've used for years) and placing them in fresh water to try again.
 Just make sure you still have a viable node – a healthy green bump/bulge on the stem where new growth and roots emerge.

 You can also dip rotting roots in diluted hydrogen peroxide to kill bacteria and fungus without harming your plant.
 For hydrogen peroxide of 3% strength, the ratio is 1:1 with water (6% strength is 1:2 with water).
 After diluting the solution, simply dip your roots in for 10 seconds then pop them back into the water.